awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 .NOTES
     PREREQUISITES:
-    1) AWS Tools for PowerShell from https://aws.amazon.com/powershell/
+    1) AWS Tools for Windows PowerShell from https://aws.amazon.com/powershell/
     2) Credentials and AWS Region stored in session using Initialize-AWSDefault.
     For more info see, https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html